dhermes/condition-number-bezier-curve-intersection/README.md

 The content itself has been uploaded to the [arXiv][4] and was submitted to the journal [CAGD][5] in April 2019.
-The submission received reviewer comments in June 2019 and a second revision has been submitted to the journal.
+The submission received reviewer comments in June 2019 and a second revision was submitted to the journal.
+A second round of reviewer comments were received in October 2019 and a third revision has been submitted as well.

 ## Abstract